 At length, the evening insists upon the afternoon, and I begin the drive south toward Mont-St-Michel.
 On the radio, the Beatles tune comes on—Let It Be.
 I recall the statue I saw this morning at St. Anne’s church in Rennes.
 After mass, several church-goers stood reverently in prayer before her.
 Someone had placed a single, multi-blossomed, tangerine-colored gladiola in her arms.

-I stop at a road sign that says “Le Raby,” and take a photo of a serene forest scene in which the late sun streams through the branches of the trees, creating a mythical atmosphere worthy of King Arthur on his way to take on the rapacious giant of Mont-St- Michel:
+I stop at a road sign that says “Le Raby,” and take a photo of a serene forest scene in which the late sun streams through the branches of the trees, creating a mythical atmosphere worthy of King Arthur.

-As I drive toward the mystical outcropping of Mont-St-Michel, my thoughts turn to the paper I will be giving at the International Arthurian congress in Rennes, in which I trace the influence of Malory’s Roman War account on Henry VIII’s break with Rome and his developing sense of geographical space.
+As I drive toward Mont-St-Michel, my thoughts turn to the paper I will be giving at the International Arthurian congress in Rennes, in which I trace the influence of Malory’s Roman War account on Henry VIII, perhaps working subconsciously until his break with Rome.

 In this very Arthurian tale, Arthur’s repudiation and conquest of Rome served as a powerful imaginative metaphor for Henry–one that he would subsequently enact in very real political and religious terms and that ever marks the division between Catholicism and Protestantism.
 A similar imaginative space—a break with Roman authority—is opening up for me as well.
-What is it that we owe Rome?
+What is it, I ask myself, a Catholic, that I owe Rome?